 General Software, Tools & Apps I Use Daily

 - TextExpander: A program for Mac and Windows that allows you define a shortcut that will expand into a larger word, phrase, list, or even email–complete with fillable fields (name, etc.).
-Using my “snippets” for things I type frequently (office hours, frequent student comments, template emails, etc.) saved me over two hours in April 2019.
+Using my “snippets” for things I type frequently (office hours, frequent student comments, template emails, etc.) saves multiple hours per month.
 Get 20% off a “lifehacker plan.”

 - Naturespace: A free iPhone app I use in practically every writing session.
 It blocks out all background noise and lets me write, distraction free!
 My favorite track is “Riverwind Dreaming” (also free).